 Key insight:

-Foot pain relief comes from balance, not just softness.
+Foot pain relief comes from balance between cushioning and stability, not just softness.

-When choosing a HOKA for foot pain, prioritize:
+When selecting a HOKA model for foot pain, prioritize these features:

 My honest take: